Cointopay/OpenCart-4x-fiatonly/README.md

 3:- Choose the extension type (Payments)

-4:- Find Cointopay International B.V.
-Fiat in the Payments list
+4:- Find Cointopay Fiat in the Payments list

 5:- Click on Plus(+) icon to install and click on edit(pencil) icon to configuration.